yan2/snake-game/README.md

 ## If I had more time
 Below are just a few things I would consider if I had more time.
 - Make configurations points easier to change by creating a separate config file to hold all configurable variables (e.g. canvas size, colors, fps, etc).
 These are currently defined as constants in each module.
+I could also add them as options in the UI.
 - Use a transpiler such as Babel to transpile the code so that it can be run in browsers that don't support all ES6 syntax.
 - Consider changing game loop to use time logic as opposed to a ```setTimeout()``` function.
 - Add UI tests for each component.